 The school participates in the National School Breakfast/Lunch Program and makes breakfast (\$.75), reduced (\$.30), lunch (\$1.75), reduced (\$.40) available to students.
 Ala Carte items are available.
 Students may also bring their own lunch to school to be eaten in the school's cafeteria.
-No food or drink is to be consumed outside the cafeteria.

-Applications for the School's Free and Reduced-Priced Meal program are distributed to all students.
+No food or drink is to be consumed outside the cafeteria except for bottled water in a clear plastic container.
+No student shall be allowed to leave school premises during the lunch period.
+Applications for the School's Free and Reduced Priced Meal program are distributed to all students.
 If a student does not receive one and believes that s/he is eligible, contact your building principal.